cally-li/assistant_bot_jabba/README.md

 This is Jabba, an assistive chat bot built using the python machine learning framework PyTorch.
-He is trained to respond accurately based on my requests through the terminal and dutifully assists in helping me perform mundane tasks (sending emails, checking the weather, updating my Google Calendar).
+He is trained to respond accurately to requests through the terminal and dutifully assists performing mundane tasks (sending emails, checking the weather, updating my Google Calendar).